chucklepie/GodotTileMapSceneGenerator/samples/README.md

 - Marauder (first level): A zx spectrum game.
 8 colour graphics 224xY, original is 8x8 pixel tiles
 - Mario World 1 Level 1: Original Mario world map.
 8 colour graphics width x 224, original is 8x8 pixel tiles

+Refer to the command line code below for sizes of the tilesheets generated for the samples.

 The Rex map was created my me using a tool I created for Windows many years ago in Visual Basic.
 You can find the application below.
 Basically creating the screenshot maps is a simple process of run the game, take a screenshot, switch to the application and it is pasted at the current location.
 Move to the next location in the mapping application, then repeat the process.
 You end up with a map similar to the GAME_Map.bmp files in this folder.

 Note, if you try the tool, it may fail due to 'comctl32.ocx'.
 I don't have the source anymore to recompile.